What Is Berberine?

 What Foods Reduce Berberine Absorption

-Foods that interfere with berberine absorption include grapefruit, Seville oranges, and Tangeolos.
+Grapefruit, Seville oranges, and Tangeolos are foods that interfere with berberine absorption.
 These foods contain nutrient chemicals called furanocoumarins, which interfere with a family of critical metabolism enzymes called cytochrome P450.

 Additionally, foods high in soluble fiber, such as oatmeal, can interfere with the absorption of berberine and dihydroberberine.
 Fiber slows down stomach emptying, reducing how quickly berberine enters the intestines.
 Additionally, research suggests that calcium-rich foods such as cow's milk, kefir, and yogurt block berberine absorption.